hpharmsen/justai/README.md

 ```
 Pass images to the model.
 An image can either be:
 * An url to an image
-* The raw jpeg data
+* The raw image data
 * A PIL image

 ### Asynchronous use